airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/moengage-crm-integration-with-eleapi.md

 ### Steps to Enable the Integration

-Follow these steps to enable the integration between MoEngage CRM and EleAPI:
+Follow these steps to enable the integration between MoEngage CRM and eleapi:

 1. **Get the Required 3rd Party Data**:
    * Obtain the necessary API URL, APP ID, and DATA API KEY from your MoEngage CRM account.
 Refer to [this guide](https://developers.moengage.com/hc/en-us/articles/4413167462804-Track-User#h\_01HRVRH0WAW0BHPVKS6WQ9X7HG) for assistance.